 Tap DPad = Select and Close Macros

-When the =Edit command is executed, a dialog box pops up that allows changing the label or command, adding new menu items or sub-menus or deleting or replacing them, with instructions included in the dialog.
+When the =Edit <MenuName> command is executed, a dialog box pops up that allows changing the label or command, adding new menu items or sub-menus or deleting or replacing them, with instructions included in the dialog.
+You will need to employ your actual keyboard to type in the new macro though.

-The relative position shortcuts L/R/T/B/C used for Hotspots are also used for the Alignment= property.
-For example, if you specified R-10 for a menu’s X Position, but the Menu is 50 pixels wide, most of it would end up cut off by the right edge of the screen (only the left 10 pixels of the menu would be shown).
+The actual region of the screen the menu will draw to is offset from this origin according to the Alignment= property, which uses the same relative position shortcuts - L/R/T/B/C - used for Hotspots.
+For example, if you specified R-10 for a menu’s X Position, but the menu is 50 pixels wide, most of it would end up cut off by the right edge of the screen (only the left 10 pixels of the menu would be shown).
 Instead, you can use the following to make the right edge of the menu be 10 pixels to the left of the right edge of the screen, and exactly centered on the Y axis:

 [Menu.Macros]